wp-vtuska/fluentd/README.md

 ```

 ## Logs, Yay
-Simple as that really, your logs should be getting streamed to SumoLogic in json or text format with the approipate metadata.
+Simple as that really, your logs should be getting streamed to SumoLogic in json or text format with the appropriate metadata.
 If using `json` format you can auto extract fields, for example `_sourceCategory=some/app | json auto`

 ### Docker
 ![Docker Logs](/screenshots/docker.png)